Skip to main content

 Public opinion in South Korea has pressured the government and the National Assembly to take measures to prevent such incidents.

 Companies should always maintain an independent accounting of Artist education and training expenses and must respond reasonably and transparently to Artist requests for accounting materials.
-Artists should always ensure that the education and training provided by the Company is appropriate and effective, and should always keep accurate records of the costs incurred and expenditures made in connection therewith.
-Doing so may be an important step in preventing future disputes or may be used as evidence in the event of a legal dispute.
+Artists should always ensure that the education and training provided by the Company is appropriate and effective and should always keep accurate records of the costs incurred and expenditures made in connection therewith.
+Doing so may be an essential step in preventing future disputes or may be used as evidence in the event of a legal dispute.

 * Standard contract analysis continues in the series.

-** References and quotations:
+** References and Quotations:

 https://www.mcst.go.kr/kor/s_data/ordinance/instruction/instructionView.jsp?pSeq=2413